Peter Mackler: Career

 Mackler subsequently worked in Brussels and became chief editor in Washington in 1994, later serving as deputy regional director.
-He was appointed senior reporter based in Paris to cover terrorism, reporting on events such as the September 11 attack and the subsequent war in Afghanistan.
+He was then appointed senior reporter based in Paris to cover terrorism, reporting on events such as the September 11 attack and the subsequent war in Afghanistan.
+Over the rest of his career, he reported on or directed coverage of both Iraq wars, the wars in Bosnia and Kosovo, the Palestinian intifada, and elections in the U.S. and the Philippines.
 In 2004, he returned to Washington to cover the State Department and was named chief editor for North America in 2006.